Josephaedan/BirdWatch/README.md

 - Mongoose: a MongoDB object modeling tool designed to work in an asynchronous environment
 - EJS: a simple templating language that lets you generate HTML markup with plain JavaScript
 - DBPedia Spotlight: a RESTful Web service that allows users to annotate text against a large, multilingual Wikipedia-based knowledge graph
+- Bootstrap: a free and open-source CSS framework directed at responsive, mobile-first front-end web development
+- Leaflet: an open-source JavaScript library for mobile-friendly interactive maps
+- OpenStreetMap: a collaborative project to create a free editable map of the world

 ## License